Quentin-G/Synchronisation-flux-RSS/README.md

 #The main app

+###Configure rss
 Fisrt of all, you need to download the 2 files : "FeedSynchronizer.py" and "SenderBase.py".
-You have to modify FeedSynchronizer.py in order to choose an RSS flux to follow (line 134).
+You have to create an instance of FeedSynchronizer in order to choose an RSS flux to follow.

-    # config RSS
-    self.config.set('RSS', 'url', 'YOUR_RSS_URL_HERE')
+    fs = FeedSynchronizer()
+    fs.set_rss_url('http://example.com/rss')

+###Confugure social networks
-You may also modify the following lines to configure social networks with this RSS.
-Learn how to do it with the following parts of this manual.
+You may also configure the social networks you want to use, with the "init_network" function.
+You need a dictionary as following:

+    Network_dict = {'consumer_key':'YOUR_KEY', 'consumer_secret':'YOUR_KEY', 'oauth_token':'YOUR_KEY', 'oauth_secret':'YOUR_KEY'}

+it makes a variable usable in the init_network function :

+    fs.init_network('Network_name', Network_dict, true)

 Once the modifications are done, execute FeedSynchronizer.py.
 You get a "config.cfg" file used by FeedSynchronizer.
 If you delete it, a new execution will create a new one.
 FeedSynchronizer now endlessly check the RSS flux and post new instances on the configured social networks.